Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

 ## Spark

-We are using the containers created by sdesilva26, more info about them can be found <a href="https://github.com/sdesilva26/docker-spark/blob/master/TUTORIAL.md">here</a>.
+We are using the containers created by sdesilva26, more info about them <a href="https://github.com/sdesilva26/docker-spark/blob/master/TUTORIAL.md">here</a>.

 To use Spark, you need to enter into the container used to submit changes to our worker.